 It’s also important to understand that physician compensation in New Zealand is lower than what doctors are used to in the U.S., even for locum tenens work.
 Physicians who take locum tenens assignments in New Zealand typically do it for the experience and adventure of working in New Zealand rather than for the money.
 Those who choose to go enjoy living in a new country, learning new ways of practicing medicine, and treating a diverse population — often presenting with different conditions than you routinely treat at home.

-While the COVID pandemic persists, the New Zealand border is expected to remain closed to all but essential workers.
-Anyone approved to travel to New Zealand on a visa will be required to be vaccinated and must be able to provide proof of the COVID-19 vaccination and booster.
+Effective July 2022, the New Zealand border has reopened to most international travelers.
+However, anyone approved to travel to New Zealand on a visa will be required to be vaccinated and must be able to provide proof of the COVID-19 vaccination.